synel/syndll2/README.md

  - Retreiving basic data
  - Various commands for getting status
  - Setting the terminal's clock
+ - Programming operations, such as uploading a terminal program.

 **Not yet implemented**
  - Sending and retrieving fingerprint templates.
- - Programming a terminal application.
  - Serial or modem connection.
  - Miscellaneous other lesser-used functions.